axel-ponten/LLP-at-IceCube/sensitivity-estimation/README.md

 ## What does the package ***llpestimation*** do?

-The package's main class ***llpestimator*** computes the probability for a given atmospheric muon (represented by its energy along a list of length steps through the detector) to produce an LLP which has both production and decay vertex inside the detector.
+The package's main class ***LLPEstimator*** computes the probability for a given atmospheric muon (represented by its energy along a list of length steps through the detector) to produce an LLP which has both production and decay vertex inside the detector.
 It does so for a list of LLP models that are defined by their name, mass, coupling, lifetime and production cross section (generated from interpolation tables).
 The production rate depends on the medium in which the muon travels, particularly the number density of nuclei on which the bremstrahlung-like production scattering takes place.

-Accompanying the package is a *estimation_utilities.py* script that helps implement particular LLP models like the dark leptonic scalar, to be used with the LLPEstimator.

 An example script is provided in the *examples* folder named *llpestimation_example_script.py*.
 Run it like `python llpestimation_example_script.py`.

 #### How does it calculate event expectation rate?
 The expected number of events is calculated using a segmented thin target approximation, convolved with a decay factor representing the probability for the produced LLP to decay within the detector volume.
+A visualization of the process can be found in `resources/Detectable LLP event.pdf`

 The thin target approximation is in its general form